-Investor should analyse the portfolio companies whose sales witness decline year on year.
-At least two consecutive years of declining sales is essential before the investor makes any conclusive decision about sales decline.
-The investor should not become worried looking at changing trends in the quarterly sales performance.
+An investor should analyse the portfolio companies whose sales witness decline year on year.
+At least two consecutive years of declining sales are essential before the investor makes any conclusive decision about sales decline.
+The investor should not become worried about changing trends in quarterly sales performance.

 b) Declining profitability levels year on year:

 An investor should monitor both operating and net profit margins.
 She should become cautious if the profitability margins are decreasing year on year.

 c) Declining operating efficiency parameters year on year: